DiligentGraphics/DiligentSamples/Tutorials/Tutorial11_ResourceUpdates/readme.md

 #### Performance
 `IBuffer::UpdateData()` is currently the only way to update data in a default (GPU-only) buffer.
 The operation involves two copy operations.
-However the main and so obvious performance issue with this method is state transitions.
+However the main and not so obvious performance issue with this method is state transitions.
 Every time when a buffer is used in a copy operation, it needs to be transitioned to copy destination state.
 Every time it is used in a shader, it needs to be transitioned to shader resource state.
 Transitioning back and forth stalls the GPU pipeline and degrades performance dramatically.